run4r-ses/rebelMC/docs/METHODS.md

 - Takes in **action**, **configuration *(aka. app settings)***, and **log file path**
 - Pickles config and log path & encodes as base64 to pass through command line *(using `.utils.args`)*
 - Creates a `Start-Process` instance where the method is launched as a seperate Python instance
-- Returns exit code of method after it is finished
+- Returns process instance and a termination function

 Run methods are the *only way* that a method supports interaction.
 Any other usage of methods are unsupported.